-The Tour de France, first held in 1903, remains the pinnacle of road cycling.
-The 2026 edition will maintain its traditional format of 21 stages, spread over 23 days, starting with the Grand Départ and culminating in the iconic finish on the Champs-Élysées in Paris.
+Since it began in 1903, the Tour de France has been the greatest test in road cycling.
+The 2026 edition will feature the usual 21 stages over 23 days, starting from the Grand Départ and culminating with the famed finish on the Champs-Élysées in Paris, where all the cyclists hope to end.

 Route and Stage Highlights

-For the first time since 2023, the Tour will begin outside France, with the Grand Départ in Barcelona, Spain.
-The opening stages will weave through Catalonia’s stunning coastline and hilly interiors, providing an exciting start to the competition.
+For the first time since 2023, the Tour will leave outside France, with the Grand Départ in Barcelona, Spain.
+The early stages will meander along Catalonia’s stunning coastlines and hilly interiors for a thrilling introduction to the competition.

 Stage Types

-- Mountain Stages: The Alps and Pyrenees will host legendary climbs, including the Col du Galibier and Tourmalet, where climbers battle for the polka-dot jersey.
+Mountain Stages: Legendary window-rattlers in the Alps and Pyrenees, like the Col du Galibier and the Tourmalet, where climbers duel for the polka-dot jersey.

 Key Stages to Watch

-- Stage 12: A grueling day in the Alps, culminating in the ascent of Alpe d’Huez, a fan-favorite climb with 21 hairpin turns.
+Stage 12: Another punishing day in the Alps, concluding with the ascent up Alpe d’Huez, one of the all-time fan-favorite climbs, with 21 hairpin turns.

-- Stage 18: The queen stage in the Pyrenees, including the iconic Col d’Aubisque and Col de Peyresourde.
+Stage 18: The queen stage in the Pyrenees, which includes the storied climbs of Col d’Aubisque and Col de Peyresourde.

-- Stage 21: The final stage, a celebratory ride into Paris, includes a sprint finish on the Champs-Élysées.
+Stage 21: A ceremonial final stage, a ride into Paris, that will finish with a sprint on the Champs-Élysées.

 Highlights and Expectations